Pediatric vs. Adult Palliative Care

 - The team helps with decision making and figuring out care goals.

-- Serious illness is not a “normal” condition for most children.
-This presents unique challenges in caring for seriously ill children and their families.
+- Having a serious illness is not a “normal” condition for most children.
+This presents unique challenges in caring for the children and their families.

-- Medical decisions for young children are usually made by their caregivers.
-Adult patients may make their own decisions
+- Medical decisions for young children are usually made by their family caregivers.
+Adult patients may make their own decisions.

 - Pediatric palliative care can also involve a play therapist, child life therapist and/or child behavioral specialist.